jvs/knives/README.md

 - **Quick game:** First to 10 points
 - **Standard game:** First to 15 points
 - **Long game:** First to 20+ points

+## Optional Rule: Going for broke

+After a player announce that they will take the bank's cards and play the banker, but before the player takes the bank's cards, they may announce that they're "going for broke".
+This means that they intend to win no coins during the round.

+- Instead of banking two cards, the player discards two cards face down.
+They do not count in the round.
+- At the end of the round, if the banker did not win any coins, then the banker and the shadow banker win +2 points.
+- If the banker did not have a shadow, then the banker wins +4 points.
+- Any coins won by the shadow banker during the round do not count towards the banker's total.

 ---